EAA at Your Local Airport

 • EAA number (if applicable).

-• Date the applicant plans to begin training (must be within 60 days of receiving award).
+• Date the applicant plans to begin training (must be within 30 days of scholarship start date, i.e. the last day of the month the scholar is approved by EAA)

 • How the scholar plans to stay engaged with the chapter and fulfill volunteer service hours.